rydmike/flex_color_scheme/README.md

    // Used to select if we use the dark or light theme.
    ThemeMode themeMode;
     // Used to select which FlexSchemeData we use in our list of schemes. int themeIndex;
+   // Enum used to control primary color branding on surface and background.
+   FlexSurface flexSurface;
    // Enum used to select what app bar style we use.
    FlexAppBarStyle flexAppBarStyle;
-   // Enum used to control primary color branding on surface and background.
+   // Enum used to select what tab bar style we use.
-   FlexSurface flexSurface;
+   FlexTabBarStyle flexTabBarStyle;
    // If true, tooltip background will be light in light theme, and dark
    // in dark themes.
 The Flutter Material default and standard is the other
    // way, tooltip background color is inverted compared to app background.